-- 1. Go to Advanced Menu System Setup : Advanced > Password.
+- 1. Go to Advanced Menu Settings > Security Settings > Change Password. - 2.
 Press OK.
-The Password page appears. - 2.
-Highlight Change Password and press OK.
 The message "Input Current Password" appears. - 3.
 Enter the old password. - If the password is correct, another message "Input New Password" appears. - If the password is incorrect, the password error message will appear, and the message "Input Current Password" appears for your retry.
 You can press BACK to cancel the change or try another password. - 4.
 Enter a new password. - 5.
 Confirm the new password by re-entering the new password.